ZeroOneStudio/rubykassa/README.md

 * Success URL: `http://<your_domain>/robokassa/success`
 * Fail URL: `http://<your_domain>/robokassa/fail`

+To define custom success/fail callbacks you can also use the initializer:

+    Rubykassa.configure do |config|
+      ...
+      config.success_callback = -> { render text: 'success' }
+      config.fail_callback = -> { redirect_to root_path }
+    end

+Lambdas are called in RobokassaController so you can respond with [any kind that is supported by Rails](http://guides.rubyonrails.org/layouts_and_rendering.html#creating-responses)

 Mode is `:test` by default.
 For production you have to use `:production`.
 `http_method` and `xml_http_method` are `:get` by default but can be configured as `:post`